hpc2n/selecting-modules/docs/batch.md

     === "C3SE"

+        Note: on Alvis you *must* request a GPU regardless - it is only really f or GPU jobs.
+Here I just ask for 1 T4

         ```bash
         #!/bin/bash
         # The name of the account you are running in, mandatory.
         #SBATCH -A naissXXXX-YY-ZZZ
         # Request resources - here for eight MPI tasks
         #SBATCH -n 8
+        #SBATCH -N 1 --gpus-per-node=T4:8  # 1 node with 8 Nvidia T4 GPUs
         # Request runtime for the job (HHH:MM:SS) where 168 hours is the maximum at most centres.
 Here asking for 15 min.
         #SBATCH --time=00:15:00